Karma098/netflix-gpt/README.md

 -Update Store with Trailor video Data
--Embedded the Youtube video and make it autoplay and mute -TailWind Classes to make Main Container look awesome
+-Embedded the Youtube video and make it autoplay and mute -TailWind Classes to make Main Container look awesome -BUild secondary container with MovieLists and MovieCard -made use{genre}movies custom hooks to fetch different genre movies

 # Features
 -Login/SignUp